knnyczr/I-love-Hue/README.md

 TEXT COLOR ANIMATION
 https://codepen.io/shshaw/pen/YpERQQ

+TIMER FUNCTION
+@Aisha Barrous

 ## Issues and Resolutions / One Up  Points (Learning Points)

 **Error:** app.js:56 Uncaught TypeError: sq1.addClass is not a function **Resolution:** figured out the difference between node lists and arrays.
 Their uses.

 **Learned**
-(Reference John Masters) What jQuery does is it wraps elements from the DOM, which is why it makes jQuery much easier to use making this :
+(Reference John Masters) jQuery wraps elements from the DOM.
+Making it easier to select elements from the HTML.

 $('div')